bkumar73/rhacmdeveloperscenario/blogrhacmfordevelopers.md

 a developer:

-* should work in RHACM-UI, but only in his own ´preconfigured-namespace´
+* should work in RHACM-UI, but only in his own `preconfigured-namespace`
-* he should deploy to clusters in his ´developer-clusterset´
+* he should deploy to clusters in his `developer-clusterset`
-* he should not be able to modify any ´bindings, clustersets´, etc
+* he should not be able to modify any `bindings, clustersets`, etc
-* he should be able to edit ´Placements in his clusterSet´
+* he should be able to edit `Placements in his clusterSet`

 Let us go step by step: